Vick agrees to restructured contract with Eagles

 Philadelphia, PA (Sports Network) - The Philadelphia Eagles and quarterback Michael Vick have agreed to a restructured contract.

-Vick has spent the past four seasons with the Eagles, starting 35 games over the past three years, but will now compete with Nick Foles for the starting job under new head coach Chip Kelly.
+Vick has spent the past four seasons with the Eagles, starting 35 games over the past three years, but will likely now compete with Nick Foles for the starting job under new head coach Chip Kelly.

 The 32-year-old Vick played just 10 games in 2012 because of a concussion and completed 58.1 percent of his passes for 2,362 yards with 12 touchdowns and 10 interceptions.